 Aging and Mental Function

-As mentioned above, cannabinoids have neuroprotective, anti-inflammatory, and antioxidant properties that could be important in protecting nerve cells.
-One experiment showed that when rats injected with substances that correlate with plaque formation are also given cannabinoids, they perform better in tests of mental ability than those not receiving cannabinoids.
-After analyzing their brains, they saw that cannabinoids prevented the activation of microglia, resulting in reduced inflammation and preservation of mental function (The Journal of Neuroscience).
+As mentioned above, hemp has neuroprotective, anti-inflammatory, and antioxidant properties that could be important in protecting nerve cells.
+One experiment showed that when rats injected with substances that correlate with plaque formation are also given hemp, they perform better in tests of mental ability than those not receiving hemp.
+After analyzing their brains, they saw that hemp prevented the activation of microglia, resulting in reduced inflammation and preservation of mental function (The Journal of Neuroscience).

 New research also suggests that hemp helps regenerate new neurons in the part of the brain responsible for memory.
 Researchers found that when hemp is administered to animals with memory loss, their memory improves (Journal of Neurochemistry).

 One of the most prevalent conditions that affects cat and dog health is arthritis.
-Pets can suffer from both osteoarthritis (the kind associated with age) and rheumatoid arthritis (the kind associated with autoimmune disease). hemp can decrease the symptoms of both types of arthritis by acting as both an immunosuppressant and anti-inflammatory, protecting joints against severe damage and inhibiting the release of the tumor necrosis factor that causes joint inflammation and destruction (National Academy of Sciences, US).
+Pets can suffer from both osteoarthritis (the kind associated with age) and rheumatoid arthritis (the kind associated with autoimmune disease).
+Hemp can decrease the symptoms of both types of arthritis by acting as both an immunosuppressant and an anti-inflammatory for dogs, protecting joints against severe damage and inhibiting the release of the tumor necrosis factor that causes joint inflammation and destruction (National Academy of Sciences, US).